 Here are two excerpts from Merry Hall:

 Mattus will appeal to new gardeners who need a master to teach them the basics.
-But he'll also appeal to seasoned growers who are looking for more complex techniques or higher level insight.
+But he'll also appeal to seasoned growers who are looking for more sophisticated techniques or higher-level insight.

 Today's Garden Chore